 6] Miscellaneous Fixes

-This fix brings up a broad spectrum of fixes that you can undertake to fix the issue that you are facing.
+This fix covers a broad spectrum of options you can take to address the issue you are facing.

 First of all, you can try to uninstall the UWP or Win32 applications installed on your computer.
 You can uninstall applications that you no longer use or are buggy enough to cause this issue of eating up free space on your disk.

-Secondly, you can use third-party tools like CCleaner to clean up all the junk that is lying in almost all parts of your computer and free a lot of space too.
+Secondly, you can use third-party tools like CCleaner to clean up junk from almost every part of your computer and free up a lot of space.

-Thirdly, you can clean up the Recycle Bin to further free up space by deleting some files that you are sure about you not needing them permanently.
+Thirdly, you can clean up the Recycle Bin to free up more space by permanently deleting files you are sure you do not need.

 Does formatting a hard drive permanently delete?

 When you delete a file from your computer, Windows moves it to the Recycle Bin, so that you can restore it whenever needed.
 Formatting a hard drive does not move data to the Recycle Bin.
 But still, data can be recoverable.
 You can use free data recovery software to recover deleted data.
-Keep one thing in mind data recovery only works until you do not overwrite the hard drive.
-When you place another file in the formatted hard drive, it overwrites the hard drive which makes the previously deleted data unrecoverable.
+Keep one thing in mind: data recovery only works until you do not overwrite the hard drive.
+When you place another file on a formatted hard drive, it overwrites the drive, making the previously deleted data unrecoverable.